simons-public/protonfixes/README.md

 ![Screenshot](https://github.com/simons-public/protonfixes/raw/master/media/splash.png)

 A module for applying fixes at runtime to unsupported games with Steam Proton without changing game installation files.
 The idea is to include seperate fixes that are only loaded when a game matching that ID is run.
 This should keep the individual game fixes from affecting any other games.
-Applying the fixes at runtime should also them to persist after game updates.
+Applying the fixes at runtime should also get them to persist after game updates.

 A [list of current fixes](https://github.com/simons-public/protonfixes/wiki/List-of-Fixes), [guide for writing game fixes](https://github.com/simons-public/protonfixes/wiki/Writing-Gamefixes), and details on [game fix utilities](https://github.com/simons-public/protonfixes/wiki/Gamefix-Utilities) can be found on the Wiki.
 Sources for gamefixes can be found in the [protonfixes/gamefixes](https://github.com/simons-public/protonfixes/tree/master/protonfixes/gamefixes) directory.